National Physical Laboratory (United Kingdom): Notable researchers

 Researchers who have worked at NPL include: D. W. Dye who did important work in developing the technology of quartz clocks; the inventor Sir Barnes Wallis who did early development work on the "Bouncing Bomb" used in the "Dam Busters" wartime raids; H. J. Gough, one of the pioneers of research into metal fatigue, who worked at NPL for 19 years from 1914 to 1938; and Sydney Goldstein and Sir James Lighthill who worked in NPL's aerodynamics division during World War II researching boundary layer theory and supersonic aerodynamics respectively.

 Alan Turing, known for his work at the Government Code and Cypher School (GC&CS) at Bletchley Park during the Second World War to decipher German encrypted messages, worked at the National Physical Laboratory from 1945 to 1947.
 He designed there the ACE (Automatic Computing Engine), which was one of the first designs for a stored-program computer.
 Clifford Hodge also worked there and was engaged in research on semiconductors.
-Others who have spent time at NPL include Robert Watson-Watt, generally considered the inventor of radar, Oswald Kubaschewski, the father of computational materials thermodynamics and the numerical analyst James Wilkinson.
+Others who have spent time at NPL include Robert Watson-Watt, generally considered the inventor of radar; Oswald Kubaschewski, the father of computational materials thermodynamics; Albert Uttley, a pioneering cyberneticist; and the numerical analyst James Wilkinson.

 Metallurgist Walter Rosenhain appointed the NPL's first female scientific staff members in 1915, Marie Laura Violet Gayler and Isabel Hadfield.